Our Top 12 Dordogne Attractions

 Piegut-Pluviers Market

-A WEEKLY MARKET lines the pretty streets of the quaint village of Piegut Pluvier, and has been held here on Wednesday mornings since 1642.
+A weekly market lines the pretty streets of the quaint village of Piegut-Pluviers and has been held here on Wednesday mornings since 1642.
 Today, it's one of the largest markets in South West France, where you will find everything from artisan foods and arts and crafts to clothes, plants, and even livestock.

 It's a great place to join the locals or maybe watch from a cafe viewpoint.
 You will find a superb selection of regional items not only from the Dordogne but also, as it sits on the border of the Charente, products from that region, including the fragrant Charentaise melons.
 For guests who fly, don't forget Beaux Souvenirs has its own coolbox, perfect for lunch treats!